-IROS - DESCRIPTION & MATERIALITY MITICATION MEASURES MEASURES 1+/1- TITLE /R/C р резсинтом I: ACTUAL/ POTENTIAL R/O: PROBABILITY HORIZON OF OCCURRENCE ITY CE MATERIALITY POLICY ACTIONS TARCETS METRICS Impact of physical risk on investments and clients Physical risks caused by Cinitace change could have a negative impact on the market value of Coffice's investments or on its client's operations through their value chains or their own operations), leading to a decrease in revenues.
-Thought is investments and clients Coffice is exposed to exertors such a additional investments and clients.
-Coffice is exposed to exertors such as additulure, chemicals, pharmaceuticals, mining and oil 8, gas.
-Threat except demonstrations that are vulnerable to physical climate risks cut on septembers that are vulnerable to physical climate.
-Long-term Medium Significant The Coup Deligeset has physical risk is not material in the short and medium tem See 6.2.4 for more information).
-Climate risk is therefore not included in the Croup's risk management policy.
-The Group believes that pyloselian The Group believes that pyloseliar site from the Croup believes that the short and medium term (see mort material in the short and medium term (see mort material in the short and medium in medium term (see a cate of more information).
-In management term (see 6.2.2.4 for more information).
-In management term (see 6.2.2.4 for more information).
-The characteristic more information) who management target has therefore been defined.
-Therefore not included in the characteristic management policy.
-The Croup belives that transition risk is not material in the short and medium term (see 6.2.4 for more information).
-Normanagement target has therefore been defined.
+IROS - DESCRIPTION & MATERIALITY MITIGATION MEASURES IEASURES 1+/1- /R/0 DESCRIPTION PIC PIC I: ACTUAL/ POTENTIAL R/O: PROBABILITY OF OCCURRENCE MATERIALITY MATERIALITY роцсу ACTIONS TARGETS ME METRICS Impect of physical risk not investments and clients Physical risks caused by climate change could have a negative impact on Long-term Medium the market value of Chaders Investments or on its climate specialons (intrough therina ult chaders) is near the near then Long-term M Significant The Group believes that physical risk is not material in the sport and medium term (see 6.2.4 for more information).
+(That are risk to therefore not included in the Group's risk management policy.
+The Croup believes that physical The Croup believes that physical risk is not The Croup believes that transition risk is task short mereial in the short and material in the short and material mit ware real in the short and material mit mealum medium medium riskes 62.24 km more information).
+No management target has therefore here here the note information the short and material mit was an exclusive short an exclusive short an exclusive short The G roup believes that transition risk is normaeterin in the short and medium it term (see 6.2.2.4 for more information).
+Normanagement target has therefore been defined